-What To Know About Dave Bush, Red Sox’s Reported New Pitching Coach
+NESN

 It didn’t take the Boston Red Sox long to find a new pitching coach.

-Earlier this month, the Sox reassigned pitching coach Dana LeVangie to a scouting role, leaving an important vacancy to fill.
+Earlier this month, the Red Sox reassigned pitching coach Dana LeVangie to a scouting role, leaving an important vacancy to fill.
 And just a few days after new chief baseball officer Chaim Bloom took over, a replacement was found.

 The Red Sox reportedly have tabbed Dave Bush as the new pitching coach.
-It was reported by The Boston Globe earlier in the week that Bush was the clear front-runner, but Barstool Sports’ Jared Carrabis and the Globe both reported Wednesday night that the soon-to-be 40-year-old would, in fact, be LeVangie’s replacement.
+It was reported by The Boston Globe earlier in the week that Bush was the clear front-runner, but Barstool Sports’ Jared Carrabis and The Globe both reported Wednesday night that the soon-to-be 40-year-old would, in fact, be LeVangie’s replacement.

 Here are a few things to know about Bush.